gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 Finally, the images for the Seed cluster are built, pushed to a container registry on the Seed, and the `gardenlet` is started.

 If support for workload identity is required you can invoke the top command with `DEV_SETUP_WITH_WORKLOAD_IDENTITY_SUPPORT` variable set to `true`.
-This will cause the Gardener Discovery Server to be deployed and exposed through the seed cluster.
+This will cause the [Gardener Discovery Server](https://github.com/gardener/gardener-discovery-server) to be deployed and exposed through the seed cluster.
 External systems can be then configured to trust the workload identity issuer of the local Garden cluster.

 ```bash
 DEV_SETUP_WITH_WORKLOAD_IDENTITY_SUPPORT=true make gardener-extensions-up
 ```

+> [!IMPORTANT]
+> When working with multiple seed clusters you need to only pass `DEV_SETUP_WITH_WORKLOAD_IDENTITY_SUPPORT=true` for the one seed cluster that will be used to expose the workload identity documents.
+> A single Garden cluster needs only one Gardener Discovery Server.

 ### Adding Additional Seeds